 And, this is a paradigm shift that many businesses embraced years ago, but some fail to understand, perhaps hoping things will revert to the way they were.
 So, perhaps, nothing I say here might be new to you.

-In adapting to the fall of cultural gatekeepers, marketers must:
+In adapting to the changing nature of cultural gatekeepers, marketers must:

-- recognize the power (and fragmentation) of new sources of cultural influence that favor social channels over broadcast/print ie. social media over traditional media
+- recognize the power (and fragmentation) evident in the new sources of cultural influence that favor social channels over broadcast/print ie. social media over traditional media